masettymahima/EarlySignal/README.md

 **1. Every report becomes a data point**
 When a user submits symptoms through the chatbot, the app logs their approximate location and diagnosis in a secure dataset.

-**2. Neighborhood mapping (Tract-Level Trends)**
+**2. Neighborhood mapping (Tract-Assigment)**
 Each report is linked to a census tract — a small geographic area of roughly 1,200–8,000 people that serves as the neighborhood unit.
-Within each tract, the system tracks daily case counts and flags unusual increases compared to recent baselines.

 **3. Hotspot detection (Cluster-Based Alerts)**
-Inside each tract, the system identifies groups of reports that occur close together in both space and time using a *DBSCAN (Density-Based Spatial Clustering of Applications with Noise)* algorithm.
-This unsupervised clustering method helps detect areas of concentrated illness activity without requiring predefined cluster counts.
+The system identifies groups of reports that occur close together in both space and time using a *DBSCAN (Density-Based Spatial Clustering of Applications with Noise)* algorithm.
+This unsupervised clustering method helps detect areas of concentrated illness activity by grouping reports and creating clusters with a minimum of 3 data points.
 - For respiratory illnesses, clusters are detected within roughly *500 meters*
 - For other diseases, clusters can span up to *5 miles( to capture shared exposure sites such as restaurants, events, or pools

-**4. Merging neighborhood and cluster signals**
-The tract and cluster checks run in tandem, creating a single alert layer that shows both types of patterns:
-- Tract-level trends reveal broad neighborhood activity
-- DBSCAN-derived clusters highlight potential shared locations or exposure events Together, they form a comprehensive picture of local disease activity.
+**4. ⁠⁠Baselines are computed within each cluster**
+Once clusters are detected, the system evaluates how current case counts compare to historical baselines for that cluster.
+This step ensures that alerts are not triggered by isolated or routine fluctuations but by genuine anomalies in disease activity.

 **5. Localized alerts in the app**
-When thresholds are crossed, the system issues alerts that appear in the user’s app feed and map view.
-This structure balances neighborhood-level breadth with pinpoint cluster detection, forming a layered early-warning network.
+When outbreak thresholds are met, alerts are automatically issued to users whose assigned tracts overlap or are adjacent to the affected clusters.
+An alert is generated when:
+- More than *60%* of reports within a tract are diagnosed as the same disease, and
+- At least *three similar reports* are found within a single DBSCAN cluster.

+Users currently located within or near the impacted tract receive a push alert and can view the affected area directly on the in-app map.
+This design connects individual reports, local neighborhood trends, and cluster detection into a layered early-warning system, ensuring that community alerts are both targeted and timely.

 ---